Unlawful deaths in combating crime: the example of the "war" on drugs

 On 24 October 2016, the Special Rapporteur on extrajudicial, summary or arbitrary executions, received an official invitation letter from the Government of the Philippines, dated 26 September 2016.

-On 11 November 2016, the Special Rapporteur sent a reply to the Government of the Philippines welcoming the invitation and expressing her commitment in undertaking such a visit in 2017 in full accordance with the Terms of Reference for Fact-Finding Missions by Special Rapporteurs.
-She reminded the Government of her previous communications and reiterated her interest in a joint visit with the Special Rapporteur on the right to health, along with the organisation of a joint expert consultation on drug control strategies and policies.
+On 11 November 2016, the Special Rapporteur sent a reply to the Government of the Philippines welcoming the invitation and expressing the mandate's commitment in undertaking such a visit in 2017 in full accordance with the Terms of Reference for Fact-Finding Missions by Special Rapporteurs.
+The Special Rapporteur reminded the Government of the mandate's previous communications and reiterated the interest in a joint visit with the Special Rapporteur on the right to health, along with the organisation of a joint expert consultation on drug control strategies and policies.

 2) Mandate of the Special Rapporteur